pengzhenghao/cs245-llm4/README.md

 > The below scripts launch experiment with `accelerate launch -m lm-eval --model ...` for multi-GPUs acceleration.
 > If you want to run in single GPU, use `lm-eval --model ...` instead.

+Note that running the following script, we will (1) download the LLaMA-2 model, (2) download the MMLU datasets and (3) evaluate the LLaMA-2-7b model in the MMLU dataset.

 ### Exp 1: Baseline experiments

 **Features:**
 * Zero-shot prompting

-> [!NOTE]
-> By running the following script, we: 1) download the LLaMA-2 model, 2) download the MMLU datasets and 3) evaluate the LLaMA-2-7b model in the MMLU dataset.

 ```bash
 accelerate launch -m lm_eval \